Where: Lincoln, Neb. (Devaney Center)

-Nebraska junior Trevor Vidlak recorded the second-best time in Husker history at the Frank Sevigne Husker Invite with a personal-best mark of 14:13.62 in the 5,000 meters.
-He ranks 10th in the Big Ten Conference.
-He is also 17th in the Big Ten in the 3,000 meters (8:11.58) and is 16th in the mile with a time of 4:05.55.
+Nebraska junior Trevor Vidlak recorded the second-best time in Husker history last weekend with a personal-best mark of 14:13.62 in the 5,000 meters.
+He ranks 12th nationally and is second in the Big Ten Conference.
+He is also eighth in the Big Ten in the 3,000 meters (8:11.58).

 Brinn Continues to Excel

 Senior Tommy Brinn improved his season time in the 600 meters to 1:17.95 at the Frank Sevigne Husker Invite, earning the event title.
 Brinn's personal-best in the event is 1:17.63, and he is second in the event in the Big Ten Conference.
 He ranks 13th in the nation in the 800 meters with a time of 1:49.11.